alcrene/scityping/README.md

   Since it is often the cases that the same computational pipeline can be applied to many different types, the ability to define classes in terms of only generic base types is extremely useful.

 The solution provided by this package satisfies all of these requirements.

+[^pydantic-v1-json-encoders]: This is because Pydantics set the list of serializers at class creation time.
+[A possible workaround](https://github.com/samuelcolvin/pydantic/issues/951#issuecomment-774297368) was to define a global dictionary of JSON encoders, but the behaviour still depends on the order of imports, and is thus fragile.
+I have not tested with v2 yet, but it should at least now provide the hooks needed to make this work.

+[^pydantic-custom-types]: Pydantic v2 now offers [similar functionality](https://docs.pydantic.dev/latest/concepts/types/#adding-validation-and-serialization).

 ## An extensible serialization hierarchy